 Sewers of smaller diameter than usual (small-bore sewerage), sewers built nearer to the surface than usual, and sewers with flatter gradient than usual have been tried.
 Many of these systems require a chamber at each house to retain solids, which have to be removed and disposed of from time to time.
 Some of these systems have been found to be suitable for providing sanitation simultaneously for a large number of high-density dwellings.

-- ☐ Guide to the Development of On-site Sanitation (WHO, 1992, 245 p.) - Part II Detailed design, construction, operation and maintenance - Chapter 5 Technical factors affecting excrete disposal - Chapter 6 Operation and maintenance of on-site sanitation - Chapter 7 Components and construction of latrines - Chapter 8 Design examples
+- ☐ A Guide to the Development of On-site Sanitation (WHO, 1992, 246 p.) - Part II.
+Detailed design, construction, operation and maintenance - Chapter 5.
+Technical factors affecting excreta disposal